Transclusion: Origins

-The concept of reusing file content began with computer programming languages: COBOL in 1960, followed by BCPL, PL/I, C, and by the 1990s, even FORTRAN.
+The concept of reusing file content began with computer programming languages: COBOL in 1960, followed by BCPL, PL/I, C, and by 1978, even FORTRAN.
 An include directive allows common source code to be reused while avoiding the pitfalls of copy-and-paste-programming and hard coding of constants.
 As with many innovations, a problem developed.
 Multiple include directives may provide the same content as another include directive, inadvertently causing repetitions of the same source code into the final result, resulting in an error.
 Include guards help solve this by, after a single inclusion of content, thereafter omitting the duplicate content.

 The idea of a single, reusable, source for information lead to concepts like: Don't repeat yourself and the abstraction principle.
 A further use was found to make programs more portable.
 Portable source code uses an include directive to specify a standard library, which contains system specific source code that varies with each computer environment.

 History and implementation by Project Xanadu

-Ted Nelson, who originated the words "hypertext" and "hypermedia", also coined the term "transclusion", in his 1980 book Literary Machines.
+Ted Nelson, who originated the words hypertext and hypermedia, also coined the term transclusion in his 1980 book Literary Machines.
 Part of his proposal was the idea that micropayments could be automatically exacted from the reader for all the text, no matter how many snippets of content are taken from various places.

 However, according to Nelson, the concept of transclusion had already formed part of his 1965 description of hypertext.
 Nelson defines transclusion as, "...the same content knowably in more than one place," setting it apart from more special cases, such as the inclusion of content from a different location (which he calls transdelivery) or an explicit quotation that remains connected to its origins, (which he calls transquotation).

 Some hypertext systems, including Ted Nelson's own Xanadu Project, support transclusion.

-Nelson has delivered a demonstration of Web transclusion, the Little Transquoter (programmed to Nelson's specification by Andrew Pam in 2004-2005).
+Nelson has delivered a demonstration of Web transclusion, the Little Transquoter (programmed to Nelson's specification by Andrew Pam in 2004–2005).
 It creates a new format built on portion addresses from Web pages; when dereferenced, each portion on the resulting page remains click-connected to its original context.